ankumar/architecture/Patterns/Edge.md

 # distributed systems architecture for Highly Autonomous Systems

 As a strategy formulation, we are trying to change a **situation A** into a better **situation B**.
 This process might end in the real world, but it starts in our imaginations, in the **virtual world**.
 This is a straw man proposal of such a virtual world in the context of new generation of Sensors, Edge, 5G Rollout & Cloud  to aid in decision making for design, develop, and deploy model of **Business Applications** backed by an **IoT Cloud Platform**.
-The proposal will be refined over time after feedback & deeper understanding of real world.
+The proposal is aligned with [Design Heuristics](Stuff.md) & will be refined over time after feedback & deeper understanding of real world.

 ![](https://info.container-solutions.com/hs-fs/hubfs/The%20strategist.png)